A rapid response guide to 20 classic anti-Bernie smears

 Many say that Sanders has a “mixed” record on gun control, but in reality, his record as a Congressman and a Senator is 100% consistent with those of his constituents.
 Bernie is known for his integrity, and part of that integrity is to vote the way the people who elected him want him to.

 Despite opposing the federal mandate for waiting periods, Bernie opposed Republicans trying to force states that did have waiting periods to repeal them.
 Moreover, he has always supported background checks (the other part of the Brady Bill), and he voted for the Assault Weapon Ban.

-Indeed, it was his full-throated support for the Assault Weapon Ban that earned him the ire of the NRA, who then poured money into the 1994 election to unseat him, popularising the bumper sticker slogan “Bye Bye Bernie”.
+Indeed, it was his full-throated support for the Assault Weapon Ban that earned him the ire of the NRA, who then poured money into his opponent’s 1994 campaign to unseat him, popularizing the bumper sticker slogan “Bye Bye Bernie”.

 Tr🍩ll Smear #12: “Bernie voted to give the Minuteman Militia immunity”

 This is a VERY weak attack, and has to do with an extremely inconsequential amendment which Sanders voted for.
 Essentially, it forbade the US Federal Government from giving the Mexican Government information about the (private) Minuteman Militia roaming the Southern Border.

 The vote was largely symbolic, because the Feds don’t share that info anyway.